 The Historic Cocoa Village is only 4 miles off I-95 and I figured we would have several dining options.
 Peyton and I walked around several of the streets in the village and found that many of the eateries I had experienced before were now out of business, or did not look up to par.
 There was also a British Pub that was blaring X-rated lyrics at 5PM in the evening and had a pretty sketchy crowd of people roaming the streets.

-I am not sure what has happened with the area, but it does not look promising for visitors; however, the Tulip Restaurant caught my eye.
+I am not sure what has happened to the area, but it does not look promising for visitors; however, the Tulip Restaurant caught my eye.
 It certainly does not look like the kind of restaurant that should be in this environment though maybe I just caught the village on a bad day.

 Check out our other Florida restaurant posts: